Accessible Keweenaw Initiative

 Building an inclusive outdoors is also an underlying tenet of Responsible Recreation.
 As we seek to enhance responsible and sustainable recreation, it's important to make the outdoors safe and welcoming for all identities and abilities.

-AKI is funded through support from the Keweenaw Area Community Foundation providing a grant from their Community Impact Fund and the Herman "Winks" Gundlach Fund held at the Keweenaw Area Community Foundation
+AKI is funded through support from the Keweenaw Community Foundation providing a grant from their Community Impact Fund and the Herman "Winks" Gundlach Fund held at the Keweenaw Community Foundation

 AKI is led by a coalition of community organizations and subject matter experts.
 The coalition is responsible for identifying priority sites, pursuing funding for site improvements, and sharing information to the broader community about places residents and visitors can go that are barrier-free.
 The Coalition is currently being formed, but includes the following organizations thus far: